jlandercy/pysgrs/README.md

-# newproject
+# Python for SGRS

-This repository holds a bare minimal new `python3` package.
+This repository provides helpers for SGRS Quiz.